thomasdarimont/kc-dnc-demo/readme.md

 //TODO
 ```

-> Start the WebApp
+> Start the WebAPI
 ```
 //TODO
 ```

 > Login via https://localhost:5001

-* Login with tester:test
+* Login as user with tester:test
-* Login with admin:test
+* Login as admin with arno:test

 # Third-Party Components